 Plant containers are designed with large draining holes in them so water can drain away from the plant roots.
 Pick up a pretty plant container the next time you’re at the store or repurpose one you already have at home and use it to store the bath toy collection.
 You can set it on the bathroom floor or keep it inside the tub when no one is using it.

 17. Grab an Extra Colander from the Kitchen

 If you have an extra kitchen colander, you can use it to store bath toys.
 With all the holes a colander has, the water will have no trouble draining away and the toys will air dry quickly.

 Super Simple Bath Toy Storage Ideas

 No more tripping over toys and sharing your bath time with Tommee Tippee.
-With these bath toy storage solutions, you have multiple quick and easy ways to get those toys gathered up and out of your way.
+With these splash bath toy organizers and storage solutions, you have multiple quick and easy ways to get those toys gathered up and out of your way.
 Better yet, have your children gather them up and put them away for you.

 We hope these storage hacks help you keep your bathroom neater and make less work for your, busy momma.
 There are different tips and tricks for every bathroom situation and with many of the suggestions, you can customize it to fit your personal style and preferences.
 Which bath toy storage hack do you want to try first?

 Did you find these bath toy storage ideas helpful?
 Here are more helpful bathroom tips for your home!